santiagosnchez/rustrimmer/README.md

-# rusty — small Rust NGS learning project
+# rustrimmer — A Rust-based FASTQ read-trimmer

-This repo is a minimal Rust starter for NGS tasks.
-It includes a tiny CLI that counts reads and bases from a FASTQ/FASTQ.GZ file.
+This repo is intended as a minimal Rust starter for NGS tasks.
+It includes a CLI for trimming bad quality bases from the ends of reads in `fastq` files.

 ## **Release build & distribution**